tklab-tud/umundo/docs/BUILDING.md

 into workspace" checkbox unchecked.
 There are some more [detailed instruction](http://www.cmake.org/Wiki/Eclipse_CDT4_Generator) available in the cmake wiki as well.

+<b>Note:</b> Eclipse does not like the project to be a subdirectory in the source.
+You may need to choose your build directory with the generated project accordingly.

 ### Compiling Dependencies

 If the packages in your distribution are too old, you will have to compile current